 Deciding Who Gets What

 Property division can be one of the most contentious aspects of divorce.
 When you are angry at your spouse, it is easy to get caught up in every small detail associated with dividing your assets.
-At Robin Jill Schneider in Matawan, New Jersey, we help you move past the emotional aspect of your divorce so you can take a realistic approach to property division.
+At the Robin Jill Schneider law firm in Matawan, New Jersey, I help you move past the emotional aspect of your divorce so that you can take a realistic approach to property division.
+Contact my firm today to learn more about how I can help.

 Equitable Distribution Of Marital Property

 New Jersey is an equitable distribution state.
-This means that marital property — or any property that was acquired during your marriage — must be divided fairly and equitably; but an equitable division does not necessarily mean a 50-50 split.
+This means that marital property – or, any property that was acquired during your marriage – must be divided fairly and equitably; but an equitable division does not necessarily mean a 50-50 split.
+This is because, in New Jersey and many other states, brining “value” to the household doesn’t necessarily only mean monetary value.
+For example, a stay-at-home parent brings value to their household, but they are not paid for their work.

-We have decades of experience representing individuals through the property division process.
-Lawyer Robin Jill Schneider has an economics background that makes her particularly well-equipped to work through property division in a way that is fair to her clients.
+My name is Robin Jill Schneider, and I have decades of experience representing individuals through divorce and the property division process.
+I have an economics background that makes me particularly well-equipped to work through property division in ways that are fair to my clients.

 Focusing On What Is Important

 Maybe you really want to keep your marital home, or maybe you have a business that you want to maintain control of.
-No matter what matters to you, property distribution attorney Robin Jill Schneider will aggressively pursue it.
+No matter what it is that matters to you, I will aggressively pursue it.